OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Intrinio](https://user-images.githubusercontent.com/85772166/219207307-d6605460-ae2c-46d3-8b4e-f82057cfce59.png)

 An API key will be issued with a subscription.
-Find the token value within the account dashboard, and enter it into the OpenBB SDK with:
+Find the token value within the account dashboard, and enter it into the OpenBB Platform with:

 ```console
 openbb.keys.intrinio(key = 'REPLACE_WITH_KEY', persist = True)